Climate Analysis for Risk Information & Services in South Asia (CARISSA)

 - Review of sea-level rise science, information and services in Pakistan (August 2020) - Available here

-- Synthesis report on new regional sea level projections for South Asia (March 2020) - Read a summary of the key findings here.
+- Synthesis report on regional sea level projections for South Asia (March 2020) - Available here.

-- New sea-level projections for South Asia (August 2020) - Report on main findings available here
+- Main report on sea-level projections for South Asia (August 2020) - Available here

-- Sea level projections for South Asia: supporting materials and methods (August 2020) - Read the supporting material here
+- Sea level projections for South Asia: supporting materials and methods (August 2020) - Available here

 Climate and food security